lykahb/groundhog/README.md

 ## Interact with relational databases in Haskell [![Build Status](https://travis-ci.org/lykahb/groundhog.png?branch=master)](https://travis-ci.org/lykahb/groundhog)

-Access PostgreSQL, MySQL, and SQLite with type safety.
+PostgreSQL, MySQL, and SQLite with ultimate type safety.
-Advanced migration capabilities allow you to precisely specify the schema description, fitting it to an existing database, or creating a migration script for a new one.
-Groundhog is not opinionated about schema and can bind your datatypes to a relational model which may have composite keys, references across multiple schemas, indexes, etc.
+Advanced migration capabilities allow you to precisely specify the schema description, whether for an existing database, or creating a migration script for a new one.
+Groundhog is not opinionated about schema and can bind your datatypes to a almost any relational model.
+Schemas can include composite keys, references across multiple schemas, indexes, and more.
 It is used in hobby projects and commercial applications.

-## Useful links
+## Docs

 * [Tutorial](http://www.fpcomplete.com/user/lykahb/groundhog).
 * Full list of [examples](examples).